Condition

 Treatment

-If you have been diagnosed with Birdshot Retinochoroidopathy, it is important to see your ophthalmologist regularly.
+If you have been diagnosed with Birdshot Retinochoroidopathy, it is important to see your eye doctor regularly.
 The rate of progression and degree of vision impairment is variable.

 0 CommentsComment on Facebook